cmaureir/progra-alma/lectures/week5/lecture19.rst

    * Using the `key` parameter:

      Also, we can use the `sorted()` function to sort words in a certain phrase.
-The strings data types has a method called `split()`, which without parameters split a string by the empty-spaces, for example::
+The string data type has a method called `split()`, which without parameters splits a string by the empty-spaces, for example::

          >>> "hello world!".split()
          ['hello', 'world!']

-     The string data types also has another method called `upper()` which allow to change the *case* of a entire string.
+     The string data type also has another method called `upper()` which allows to change the *case* of an entire string.

      So, we can use the same idea to sort some words::